sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 11-02-2023

+- https://www.bytewax.io/blog/real-time-ml What is Real-Time ML and Why Does Stream Processing Matter

 # 05-02-2023

 - https://lajili.com/posts/post-2/ ChatGPT -> real Web 3.0 -> more subtle advertising